Vivek-04022001/documentation/coredev/guidelines.md

     -   What happens instead?
     -   Which Plone version are you using?

--   If it is a visual issue, can you add a screen shot?
+-   If it's a visual issue, can you add a screen shot?

 -   If there is an error in the Site Setup error log, please include it.
     Especially a traceback is helpful.